About Cities of Service

 The first high-impact service plan was developed by New York City Mayor Michael R. Bloomberg when he created NYC Service and hired the nation’s first Chief Service Officer in 2009.

-Atlanta Mayor Kasim Reed, along with several philanthropic, government, and business leaders, on Tuesday announced the launch of the city’s new strategic service plan to encourage more Atlantans to participate in focused community service activities.
+The city’s strategic service plan continues to encourage more Atlantans to participate in focused community service activities.

-Made possible by a Cities of Service Leadership Grant, funded jointly by the Rockefeller Foundation and Bloomberg Philanthropies, Forward Together outlines the Mayor’s vision to mobilize and channel volunteers towards what he describes as the city’s greatest areas of need -- developing our youth and beautifying our communities.
+Made possible by a Cities of Service Leadership Grant, funded jointly by the Rockefeller Foundation and Bloomberg Philanthropies, Forward Together outlines the city's vision to mobilize and channel volunteers towards developing our youth and beautifying our communities.

 The service plan comprises three Priority Impact Service and Infrastructure Initiatives aimed at realizing the goals of youth development and neighborhood revitalization, as well as creating a sustainable network of philanthropic organizations to promote targeted volunteer opportunities and efficiently enable citizens to serve.

-The Centers of Hope provide an opportunity for public-spirited residents to get involved and volunteer as mentors, tutors, coaches and in other capacities that will support our youth.
-Additional volunteer opportunities will allow citizens to help beautify and improve the physical appearance at each center as well as within the surrounding neighborhoods.
+Centers of Hope which have opened across the city provide an opportunity for public-spirited residents to get involved and volunteer as mentors, tutors, coaches and in other capacities that will support our youth.
+Additional volunteer opportunities allow citizens to help beautify and improve the physical appearance at each center as well as within the surrounding neighborhoods.

 Through partnerships with key organizations such as The Home Depot Foundation working in the revitalization and beautification space, the city launched the “Love Your Block” initiative.
 The “Love Your Block” initiative promotes community beautification by influencing citizens to lead neighborhood revitalization efforts and connecting volunteers with organizations already engaged in beautification projects in their area.